nim-lang/Nim/doc/lib.rst

 * `mysql <mysql.html>`_
   Contains a wrapper for the mySQL API.
 * `sqlite3 <sqlite3.html>`_
-  Contains a wrapper for SQLite 3 API.
+  Contains a wrapper for the SQLite 3 API.
 * `odbcsql <odbcsql.html>`_
   interface to the ODBC driver.